GoogleChrome/web-vitals/README.md

   // multiple values sent for the same metric, or to group multiple deltas
   // together and calculate a total.
   id: string;

-  // `false` if the value of the metric may change in the future,
-  // for the current page.
-  isFinal: boolean;

   // Any performance entries used in the metric value calculation.
   // Note, entries will be added to the array as the value changes.